suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/Planning/Silhouette coefficient.md

             wi,id1,id2,Llabel,Rlabel);
 ~~~

-Now, the average distance of a sample, from all samples in each cluster is calculated
+Now, the average distance of a sample, from all samples in each cluster is calculated.

 ~~~
 b3 := TABLE(b2,